lingeringsocket/shlurd/openhab/README.md

 # Customize

-The addon comes with a default ontology for a few openhab item types.
+The addon comes with a default ontology for a few openhab item types (currently only doors, windows, lights, and switches).
 You can extend this with your own types by adding a custom belief file.
 For example, suppose you have services running on your home network, e.g. a media service and an alarm service.
 Using the [network binding](http://docs.openhab.org/addons/bindings/network/readme.html), you've already defined a Switch item for each service for monitoring purposes.

 You can write a custom belief file like this: